nekarc/Audio-Emotion-Recognition/README.md

 The implementation of the final model is present in the [/code/finalModel](https://github.com/AryaRajivChaloli/Audio-Emotion-Recognition/tree/master/code/4_finalModel) folder.

+## Report

+The [project report](https://github.com/AryaRajivChaloli/Audio-Emotion-Recognition/tree/master/projectReport) is also included for further details about the project.

 ## Project Tree

 A sample of the dataset is provided in the dataset/ravdess folder